Austin J. Firestone Sr. was born on Sept. 3, 1865 in Somerset County, PA, the son of Lewis and Sarah Ann (Rose) Firestone.

 Suffering from a heart attack, Peter died at age 64 on June 16, 1953, at home.
 Said the Courier, "He had been ill for some time."
 Funeral services were held in the home, and later at Kingsview Mennonite Church, led by Rev. Millard Lind.
 Burial was in Normalville Cemetery.

 Daughter Mary Echard (1909-1978) was born on Aug.
 1, 1909 in Bullskin Township near Connellsville.
 Her first husband was wed Wilbur L. "Bill" Orbin (1904-1963), son of John and Clara (Pickett) Orbin.
 In 1943-1967, they lived in Dawson, Fayette County, where Wilbur was a stationery engineer with the Pittsburgh and Lake Erie Railroad.
 They had one known daughter, Alice Geraldine Ansell Seaman.
 The Orbins were members of the Dawson Methodist Church, with Mary serving as president and treasurer of the Sarah B. Cochran Sunday School class for many years, supporting, among other charities, the Jumonville Methodist Training Center near Uniontown.
 When the World's Fair was held in New York City in 1940, the Orbins traveled there to take in the sights and stayed for a week.
 Wilbur died at the age of 59, at Connellsville State General Hospital, on Oct.
 31, 1963.
 He was buried in Scottdale Cemetery.
-She married again to Clifford H. Davis Sr., who brought several adult children to the marriage -- Joann Rende, Clifford H. Davis Jr. and Richard E. Davis.
+She married again to Clifford H. Davis Sr. ( ? - ? ), who brought several adult children to the marriage -- Joann Rende, Clifford H. Davis Jr. and Richard E. Davis.
 In February 1967, living alone on Main Street in Dawson, Mary was assaulted, and her home robbed, by a local teenager who later was arrested.
 She relocated to Hopewell Township near Aliquippa, Beaver County, residing at 112 Larry Street.
 There, she was a member of the First United Methodist Church, the Hopewell Senior Women's Club, the Aliquippa Hospital Auxiliary and the Ladies' Auxiliary of the Elks Lodge.
 Mary died at the age of 69, in Pittsburgh's Presbyterian University Hospital, on Sept.
 4, 1978.
 An obituary in the Beaver County Times noted that she was survived by 12 grandchildren and seven great-grandchildren.
 Interment was in Scottdale Cemetery.

 Son Robert Leroy Echard (1923-2014) was born on Aug.
 10, 1923 (or 1926) in Connellsville.
 He served overseas with the U.S. Navy during World War II and again saw military service in the Korean War and Vietnam War.
 Circa 1953, he was a sergeant with the U.S. Army, stationed in Germany.
 Robert later spent many years working as an air traffic controller for the federal government.
 He married Anneliese Marie Pesold (1927- 2006) and they were together for 49 years.
-They had one or more children, of whom he apparently outlived all.
+They had one or more children, of whom the couple apparently outlived all.
 Later in life, they resided in Joppa, MD.
 Anneliese died on Dec.
 10, 2006 in Joppa.
 She was laid to rest in Arlington National Cemetery.
 Robert outlived her by eight years.
 He passed away in Gilchrist Hospice in Towson, MD at the age of 90 on March 13, 2014.
 Burial was in Arlington, Section 37, Grave #3712.
 Obituaries were printed for both in the Baltimore Sun.

 ~ Son Norman R. Firestone Sr. ~